-2. Length: With argument type values char, word, sentence, paragraph or element.
+2. With argument type values char, word, sentence, paragraph or element Length:

 Returns the length of the element.
-The syntax:

-- argument type: See 4.6, arguments. - If type=char, the length returned is the number of characters in element or other-element.
-Similarly, if type=word, sentence or element length is the number of words, sentences and element values respectively. - optional-arguments: An obvious one here is format. (see 4.6 arguments)
+• If type=char, the length returned is the number of characters in element or other-element.
+Similarly, if type=word, sentence, paragraph or element length is the number of words, sentences, paragraphs and element values respectively.